odysseusmax/animated-lamp/README.md

 ### Environment Variables

-Properly setup the environment variables or populate `config.py` with the values (some of the values are sensitive data, so keep them safe).
+Properly setup the environment variables or populate `config.py` with the values.
+Setting up environment variables is advised as some of the values are sensitive data, and should be kept secret.

 * `API_ID`(required) - Get your telegram API_ID from [https://my.telegram.org/](https://my.telegram.org/).
 * `API_HASH`(required) - Get your telegram API_HASH from [https://my.telegram.org/](https://my.telegram.org/).